dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Rise your hand if you have used Docker already in your development environment.

-Still keep your hands up.
+Do not lower your hands just yet!

 Lower your hand if you have not yet used Docker in production.

-Those whose hands are still up, you probably won't learn anything new from this talk, so you may leave.
-I'm just kidding!
+Those whose hands are still up, you probably won't learn anything new from this talk, so you may stand up and leave.
+I'm just kidding guys!
 Nobody knows everything, so you actually might learn something from this presentation after all.
+We at least hope that you do.

 So what is Docker?